danger - engine trouble ahead

 Milky white coloration in the oil

-Since the cylinder head gasket also seals in the coolant and oil, you may see streaks of oil and coolant streaming down from the seal.
+Since the cylinder head gasket also seals in the coolant and oil, you may see streaks of oil and coolant streaming down from the gasket.

-You may also notice a loss of engine power due to lower cylinder compression.
+You may also notice a loss of engine power due to lower cylinder compression if the head gasket leaks to adjacent cylinders.

-If you experience any of these symptoms, shut the engine down and do not attempt to release the pressure.
-Have your vehicle looked at by your mechanic and always use replacement gaskets that meet or exceed the original manufacturer’s specifications.
+If you experience any of these symptoms, the cooling system may be pressurized, shut the engine down and do not attempt to release the pressure.
+Have your vehicle looked at by your professional technician and always use replacement gaskets that meet or exceed the original manufacturer’s specifications.

 How can I prevent a blown head gasket?

 The best way to prevent head gasket failure in your car is to keep the engine coolant at the proper level with the correct mixture according to the manufacturer’s recommendation.
-Also, make it a habit to keep an eye on your temperature gauge; if you notice it running hot, have it immediately checked out by your mechanic.
+If you experience coolant leaks on the ground or garage floor, have it checked out.
+Also, make it a habit to keep an eye on your temperature gauge; if you notice it running hot, have it immediately checked out by your professional technician.

 The content contained in this article is for informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
 We encourage you to consult with a certified technician or mechanic if you have specific questions or concerns relating to any of the topics covered herein.
 Under no circumstances will we be liable for any loss or damage caused by your reliance on any content.